How to Choose a Solar Power System

 Grid Tied Solar Power System with Battery Backup (Hybrid)

 A hybrid grid- tied solar power system is connected to the power grid, but also adds battery backup to your system.
-The addition of a battery backup enables the system to balance production and demand, and protects against power outages.
+The addition of a battery backup enables the system to balance production and demand, therefore protects against power outages.

 Grid-tied systems being connected to the utility power grid.
 Allowing the homeowners to draw from the grid during periods of excess demand and to sell power to the grid when there is excess production.